5 Ways to Hear Your Intuitive Voice

 "Insight is the lightbulb that goes off inside our heads," quotes Malcolm Gladwell in his book, Blink: The Power of Thinking Without Thinking.
 Lightbulb moments are illuminating, and shoo'ing them away can prove detrimental.
 Catch as many as you can!

-You'll be amazed how fast these knowings add up, creating a fascinating portrayal of your deepest desires and best courses of action.
+You'll be amazed how fast these knowings add up, creating a fascinating portrayal of your deepest desires or best courses of action.

 Gut Feelings and Spine Tingles

 Negative gut feelings can literally tear us apart from the inside out, causing both emotional and physical harm.
-The sooner we are cognizant of their dire message, the quicker those harms will dissipate.
+The sooner we are cognizant of their dire message and act accordingly, the quicker those harms will dissipate.

 Either way, everyone's intuitive footprint is different.
 As you practice your own personal pre-cognitive skills, you'll getter better at determining what sensations and feelings go with what messages and outcomes.